saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 through user feedback.
 Lastly, reviews serve to inform potential users of an app whether or not it is worth their time and can affect future downloads.
-Considering that app users are predicted to spend about $120 billion in app stores in 2019, understanding which apps do well on the Play Store and what factors affect app performance is an immensely important question to gain more insight into.
+Considering that app users are predicted to spend about $120 billion in app stores in 2019 (Dignan), understanding which apps do well on the Play Store and what factors affect app performance is an immensely important question to gain more insight into.

 ### Research Question & Hypothesis